Mati2903/miodobranie/README.md

-## Website with honey products with shop // under construction
+## Website with honey products and shop // under construction

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).